tc39/proposal-atomics-wait-async/PROPOSAL.md

-The abstract operation RemoveWaiter takes three arguments, a WaiterList _WL_, an agent signifier _W_, and _promise_, which is either false or a Promise object.
+The abstract operation RemoveWaiter takes three arguments, a WaiterList _WL_, an agent signifier _W_, and _promise_, which is either null or a Promise object.
 It performs the following steps:

 1. Assert: The calling agent is in the critical section for _WL_.
 1. Assert: (_W_, _promise_) is on the list of waiters in _WL_.